 At Holbrook Primary we expect pupils to demonstrate good behaviour for learning.
 To enable pupils to behave properly throughout the school day we have our BEST Reward system to recognise a positive attitude both in their work and behaviour .
 This is supported by a structured system of sanctions that link to our school rules.

-Key Stage 2 Rules
+Year 2 and Key Stage 2 Rules

 Every day a pupil starts on a green card.
 Should the school rules be broken the following stages are followed

 If a child is behaving in an inappropriate manner, the following procedure occurs:

 • They are reminded of the school rules.

 • The child is asked which school rule they have broken.

 • The child is reminded how they should behave.

 • The pupil is given a warning.